What is sex therapy, and who is it for?

 - Erectile dysfunction

-- Dyspareunia (pain during intercourse in women)
+- Dyspareunia (painful sexual intercourse in women)

 - Loss of interest